stoodder/falconjs/README.md

 **Enhancements**
 * Add makeBaseUrl method to Falcon.Adapter
 * Optimizing fill related methods
+* Falcon.Collection#sort will now default its comparator to the collections comparator unless one is given

 **Bug Fixes**
 * Removed change counter on collections, it was redundant checking and not needed anymore